DallasSybrowsky/Prework-Study-Guide/README.md

 ## Usage

 This webpage provides a rudimentary explanation of the topics covered in the Prework lessons.
-Those include:
+Those include: HTML, CSS, JavaScript,and GitHub.
-    HTML
-    CSS
-    JavaScript
-    GitHub

 ## Credits